 - Pepperstone EU Ltd is authorised and regulated by the Cyprus Securities and Exchange Commission (CySEC), license number 388/20, Registration number 388/20.

-- Your money is held in segregated client bank accounts at regulated banks.
+- Your money is held in segregated client bank accounts at regulated banks within the European Union.

-- All retail client money is distributed across major banks regularly assessed against Pepperstone’s risk criteria.
+- All client money is distributed across major banks regularly assessed against Pepperstone’s risk criteria.

 - Your money and assets will never be merged with Pepperstone’s own money and assets.

-- Pepperstone does not use retail client money for hedging trades with other counterparties.
+- Pepperstone does not use client money for hedging trades with other counterparties.

 - All client money and assets are protected from creditors in the unlikely event Pepperstone goes into liquidation.

 Pepperstone is authorised and regulated by the Cyprus Securities and Exchange Commission (CySEC).
 The CySEC enforces strict client money and client asset rules which govern exactly what Pepperstone can do and how we must do it.

 As a client, your money is held separately from Pepperstone’s own funds.
 Therefore, your money is protected and unavailable to creditors of the firm, if the firm were ever to go into liquidation.